 Smoked sausage is a familiar food item throughout Acadiana, and not a festival goes on without a booth serving up a smoked sausage po’boy.
 This Cajun recipe doesn’t get any simpler and don’t look for me to complicate it…much.

 First, the basics: My bread is classic–a soft po’boy bun from Evangeline Maid Bread in Lafayette.
-And my smoked pork links are from the smokehouse of Kermit Lejeune’s sausage-making operation in Eunice, Louisiana in St. Landry Parish.
+And my smoked pork links are from the smokehouse of Savoie’s sausage-making operation in Opelousas, Louisiana in St. Landry Parish.
 Nothing complicated so far.

 But, I will admit that there are several twists on this Cajun recipe for a Smoked Sausage Po’Boy that I believe intensifies the flavors in multiple directions.
 First, I brown my sausage links in a hot grill pan, and then I braise them in beer.
 I like the introduction of the beer bath to help plump up the sausage into a moist and flavor-filled link.

 And I like the compliment of dueling sauces (mustard-spiced and barbecue sweet) that create two layers of flavor on my Smoked Sausage Po’Boy.
 Zatarain’s Creole mustard cut with a little Blue Plate mayonnaise has just the bite this sausage needs, and my barbecue sauce of choice for this sandwich—Pig Stand.